Johnnycryz/Sql---employee_management_system/README.md

 4) departments
 5) dept_manager
 6) titles

-I used ChatGpt to generate dummy data, which I then use to create my database on SQL.
+I used ChatGpt to generate dummy data in an excel file, which I then use to create my database on SQL.